 With respect to the \$85.6 million construction phase, we have secured \$5.9 million through a combination of Prop L and Interregional Transportation Improvement Program funds, and on February 12th we received good news with a conditional award recommendation from the Metropolitan Transportation Commission's (MTC's) Programming and Allocations Committee for \$16.3 million in Regional Measure 3 (RM3) Safe Routes to Transit & Bay Trail funds.
 The MTC recommendation conditions award of the RM3 funds upon the Project securing \$38.4 million in SCCP funds or presenting MTC staff with a deliverable segment that maintains the project benefits.
 Last year, we partnered with MTC and WETA to submit a \$70 million grant application to SCCP for the Bay Skyway project that encompasses the YBI Multi-Use Path Project and we expect to hear about award results this summer.
+The MTC Commission approved this recommendation at its February 26th meeting.
 Meanwhile, we are continuing to seek federal Better Utilizing Investments to Leverage Development (BUILD) and/or other discretionary funds to fully fund the construction phase.